Frity2025/alx-low_level_programming/0x10-variadic_functions/README.md

-Function that returns the sum of all its parameters
+Function that prints numbers, followed by a new line